grafana/metrictank/docs/installation-deb.md

 ## Optional: set up kafka

-You can run a persistent queue in front of metrictank.
+You can run a persistent queue in front of Grafana Metrictank.
 If your metric instance(s) go down, then a queue is helpful in buffering and saving all the data while your instance(s) is/are down.
-The moment your metrictank instance(s) come(s) back up, they can replay everything they missed (and more, it's useful to load in older data so that you can serve queries for it out of RAM).
+The moment your Grafana Metrictank instance(s) come(s) back up, they can replay everything they missed (and more, it's useful to load in older data so that you can serve queries for it out of RAM).
 Also, in case you want to make any change to your aggregations, Cassandra cluster, or whatever, it can be useful to re-process older data.